Craftivism: Environmentalism

 Craftivism is also centered on ideas of environmentalism and sustainability.
 When buying new materials, many craftivists choose organic fabrics and fairly traded products such as home-spun yarns.
 Yet, even more popular within the movement is the utilization of vintage, thrifted and repurposed goods in order to minimize waste and promote reuse.
 This display of resourcefulness acknowledges the finite resources on Earth, and the valorization of quality over quantity.
 Craftivist, Betsy Greer, is quoted saying, "While I think that crafting has become something fairly elite and cliquish in some areas, at its heart, it is very much made for individuals who value both their time and their money".

 Environmental craftivism has been used alongside 'traditional' forms of activism, such as by the Knitting Nanna's Against Gas (KNAG) who formed on the Northern Rivers area of New South Wales in June 2012 to protest the destruction of land for mining of non-sustainable energy sources in the region.
 The group describes themselves "as an international disorganization where people come together to ensure that our land, air and water are preserved for our children and grandchildren".
 Often their activism centers around knit -ins on mining or potential mining sites, in front of politicians and offending companies offices as well as in support of rallies and other community events.
 At their core is the idea of bringing people together in a non-violent, "mild mannered yet stubborn front" through their craft activities, no matter on the participant's skill levels.

 The Tempestry Project is an example of an artwork that uses craft and craftivist techniques to highlight the impacts of climate change on the planet.
 The collaborative and ongoing project presents climate change data in visual form through knitted and crochet forms.
 Initiated in 2016, Tempestries are made so that each row is knitted in a specific color to represent the temperature of that location on that specific day.
 Anyone is able to participate in the project and create their own Tempestry.
 The Tempestry Project's goal is "to scale this down into something that is accurate, tangible, relatable, and beautiful".

 Another form of environmental craftivism could be the act of making pouches or blankets for wildlife affected by environmental disaster, as was the case for many crafters globally who helped hurt wildlife affected by the devastation 2019-2020 Australian Bushfire season.
-As Greer explains, craftivism can mean "fighting against useless materialism or making items for charity or something betwixt and between".